surya-s-1/captain-frontend/public/README.md

 ### 📄 Documentation and Requirement Processing
 6. You can upload your project's documentation in the **Project Details** page.
-    - Supported formats (for now, will expand to XML and Markdown in the future): **PDF, Plain Text, Word, Excel, CSV**.
+    - Supported formats (for now, will expand to XML, Plain Text and Markdown in the future): **PDF, Word, Excel, CSV**.
     - Uploading documentation will automatically trigger **requirement and test case generation**.

 7. To ensure quality, we made **manual verification mandatory**: